HangingClowns/ThirdSpace-offsite/README.md

 2. Student Classroom
 3. Instructor Dashboard

-None of them  are required to be mobile-responsive.
+- No pages are required to be mobile-responsive.
+- Please use [Material UI](https://material-ui.com/) and [emotion/styled](https://emotion.sh/docs/styled) to style your components.
+- No CSS or inline styling allowed!

 **Main Lobby**